Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 A Carrington Event is not defined by a single large flare, but by a specific chain of extreme space weather:

-While the search results do not give a short-term numerical probability for such a perfect storm, scientists emphasize it is a question of “when, not if” it will happen again, with statistical estimates suggesting roughly a 12% chance per century.
+Scientists emphasize it is a question of “when, not if” it will happen again, with statistical estimates suggesting roughly a 12% chance per century.

-For the most reliable, up-to-date information for your article, you should monitor official space weather sources:
+For reliable, up-to-date information, monitor official sources:

-VIII.
+VII.
 Conclusion

-By taking steps to understand this threat and strengthen our systems, we do more than guard against a solar storm; we build a society that is more robust, self-reliant, and capable of weathering the unforeseen challenges of an interconnected age.
-The goal is not to live in the shadow of the Sun’s fury, but to ensure that its light, when next it flares with historic intensity, finds us prepared.
+Ultimately, preparing for a Carrington-like event is not an act of fear toward the cosmos, but one of responsibility toward each other.
+By taking steps to understand this threat and strengthen our systems, we build a society that is more robust, self-reliant, and capable of weathering the unforeseen challenges of an interconnected age.

 Don’t Get Sick!